-Payroll and human resources software provider, Paylocity (NASDAQ:PCTY) reported Q4 FY2022 results beating Wall St's expectations, with revenue up 36.7% year on year to $228.9 million.
-On top of that, guidance for next quarter's revenue was surprisingly good, being $239.3 million at the midpoint, 5.99% above what analysts were expecting.
-Paylocity made a GAAP profit of $15.1 million, improving on its profit of $11.8 million, in the same quarter last year.
+Payroll and human resources software provider, Paylocity (NASDAQ:PCTY) reported results in line with analysts' expectations in Q2 FY2024, with revenue up 19.5% year on year to $326.4 million.
+On the other hand, the company expects next quarter's revenue to be around $397 million, slightly below analysts' estimates.
+It made a non-GAAP profit of $1.49 per share, improving from its profit of $1.12 per share in the same quarter last year.

-Founded by payroll software veteran Steve Sarowitz in 1997, Paylocity (NASDAQ:PCTY) is a provider of payroll and human resources software for small and medium-sized enterprises.
+Founded by payroll software veteran Steve Sarowitz in 1997, Paylocity (NASDAQ:PCTY) is a provider of payroll and HR software for small and medium-sized enterprises.